Support The Moscow Times!

 Shell marks are visible around the entrance to the Svyatohirsk monastery.
 André Luís Alves

 Last summer I traveled to the frontline Sviatohirsk monastery near Slovyansk.
 Its whitewashed walls were freshly scarred by shelling.
 I was hoping to meet the abbot, Metropolitan Arseniy, but was told he was indisposed.
 Perhaps he was feeling vulnerable because Zelensky had issued a decree in December 2022 suspending his Ukrainian citizenship.
-Nine months after my visit, he was arrested for allegedly sharing information with the Russians about Ukrainian army checkpoints in the Kramatorsk district and was facing eight years behind bars.
+In April 2024, nine months after my visit, he was arrested for allegedly sharing information with the Russians about Ukrainian army checkpoints in the Kramatorsk district and is facing eight years behind bars.

 I was invited to lunch instead by Archimandrite Feofan, the treasurer of the monastery.
 He brushed aside a question about influence from Moscow and told me that the monks do not listen to Kirill.
 Yet he repeated familiar Kremlin rhetoric justifying the invasion.
 God, he said, had allowed the violence to happen “to repair a nation.”